SunsetQuest/NeutralContainer/CompletedBacklog.md

 * Expanded the reports view to include a selectable detail panel with reporter, reason, and linked comment context.
 * Kept report resolution actions and queue refresh behavior aligned with the new detail workflow.

+3. **User story:** As an admin, I can suspend a user to limit abuse/spam.

+   * **Acceptance criteria**
+     * Given I suspend a user, when they attempt to comment, then the system blocks the action and shows a suspension message.
+     * Given a user is suspended, when they attempt to log in, then access is denied (configurable) or limited to read-only pages.

+**Completed changes**
+* Added suspension fields to the user profile and surfaced a Users tab in the Admin Queue with suspend/unsuspend actions.
+* Blocked suspended accounts from logging in and from submitting comments, with clear suspension messaging in the composer.
+* Captured suspension reasons for display and moderation tracking.

 ### Epic 7 — Non-functional hardening (privacy, abuse prevention, observability)

 1. **User story:** As the system, I enforce privacy rules for private comments (creator + commenter + admins).